alexeilebedev/openacr/txt/tut3.md

 One type is RPC-style applications, i.e. client applications, written in logical time domain.
 This style is characterized by blocking calls.

-The second is real-time, cooperative threaded applications ("engines"), written in real time.
+The second is real-time, cooperative threaded applications ("engines"), written in real-time domain.
 In the first instance, one line of code corresponds to one logical step of the algorithm being implemented.
 In the second instance, each line corresponds to a few CPU instructions.
 This style is fully asynchronous and no blocking calls are typically allowed.

 In a full kernel bypass application, not even system calls are allowed.
 Both amc and `algo_lib` support this use case.

 It is also possible to mix these two paradigms, but the distinction is useful to keep in mind.
 If you keep RPC applications and engines separate, you get the best of both worlds: